Asylum2032/foresightinteractive/pages/factors/factor_social_media.md

 # C2 (Mediator)
 Geospatially restricted social media landscape further limits access to information, and enables censorship and surveillance
-* Unregulated social media are harnessed to track and anticipate migratory flows, enabling receiving nations to better prepare for increases of refugees.
+* Unregulated social media are harnessed to track and anticipate migratory flows, enabling receiving nations to better prepare for increases of refugees
 * Social media’s use of biased analytics methods and incomplete databases create or enhance inaccuracies in the processing of international protection claims
 * Intra-platform competition puts ethical corporate behaviour at odds with profitability
-* Social media are no longer used by both agencies and asylum seeking migrants given known problems in database accuracy, and data authenticity.
+* Social media are no longer used by both agencies and asylum seeking migrants given known problems in database accuracy, and data authenticity

 # D (Innovator)
 New technologies enable deeper integration of next generation communications
 * 'Metaverse' social technologies provide safe and secure virtual spaces for oppressed social groups
-* Virtual worlds increase employment opportunities that can be performed nearly anywhere.
+* Virtual worlds increase employment opportunities that can be performed nearly anywhere
-* Virtual spaces effectively blur the line between physical and digital for social and cultural life.
+* Virtual spaces effectively blur the line between physical and digital for social and cultural life